skip to main content

 What is the Rent Deposit Scheme?

-At HDC we understand the funds for private rented properties can be difficult to find, particularly if you are facing housing related struggles.
+We understand the funds for private rented properties can be difficult to find, particularly if you are facing housing-related struggles.
 As such, we introduced the Rental Deposit Scheme to assist those who meet the criteria under “Who can apply?”.

 Tenancy deposit protection